 What do different data tell the stock assessment.

-Staleness penalty
+-Time-varying sigma

 Scientific uncertainty (“sigma”) determines the sigma used in the P* buffer.
 This is relevant to groundfishes and CPS stocks.

 The “staleness penalty” adds to the scientific uncertainty based on a drifting away from the latest stock assessment.
 More years away from the latest assessment, more addition of uncertainty added to the sigma.